sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/regression-classification/GBM.rst

 Gradient Boosting Machine (for Regression and Classification) is a forward learning ensemble method.
 The guiding heuristic is that good predictive results can be obtained through increasingly refined approximations.
 H2O’s GBM sequentially builds regression trees on all the features of the dataset in a fully distributed way - each tree is built in parallel.

-You can find the details at the H2O website : https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/gbm.html
+For more details, visit the H2O website at: https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/gbm.html

-Below are required parameters which can be specified in the H2O GBM processor:
+Below are the required parameters which can be specified in the H2O GBM processor:

 .. list-table:: H2O GBM
    :widths: 20 80